Frankfurt: Religion

 Frankfurt is historically a Protestant-dominated city.
 However, during the 19th century, an increasing number of Catholics moved to Frankfurt.
 As of 2013, the largest Christian denominations were Catholicism (22.7% of the population) and Protestantism, especially Lutheranism (19.4%).

 The Jewish community has a history dating back to medieval times and has always ranked among the largest in Germany.
-Over 7,200 inhabitants are affiliated with the Jewish community, making it the third largest in Germany after Berlin and Munich.
+More than 7,200 inhabitants are affiliated with the Jewish community, making it the third largest in Germany after Berlin and Munich.
 Frankfurt has four active synagogues.

 Frankfurt has a Muslim community estimated at 12% in 2006.

 According to calculations based on census data for 21 countries of origin, the number of Muslim migrants in Frankfurt amounted to about 84,000 in 2011, making up 12.6% of the population.
 The most prevalent countries of origin were Turkey and Morocco.
 The Ahmadiyya Noor Mosque, constructed in 1959, is the city's largest mosque and the third largest in Germany.
 In 2020, the number of Muslims in Frankfurt's total population was estimated at 18%.